 Limestone College features an online Bachelor of Arts in Criminal Justice that seeks to prepare students for immediate starts in entry-level and middle management positions.
 The field of criminal justice is constantly changing, particularly technologically, and the Limestone program prepares students to meet these challenges.

-Limestone’s program is interdisciplinary in nature, and it will introduce students to the many issues involved in law enforcement, judicial courts, and correctional systems within political structures.
+Limestone’s program is interdisciplinary in nature.
 Attention is also given to legal, social, managerial, and administrative issues.
 Students will learn both practical and theoretical applications to components of the criminal justice system, emphasizing the decision-making process and consequences inherent with legal and social influences.
+You will leave the program knowing how to navigate issues in:

 The majority of Limestone graduates enter the workforce in any number of capacities.
 Examples include working as a corrections officer, detective, FBI agent, security guard, parole officer, police officer, park ranger, security officer and manager, private investigator, fraud investigator, or insurance investigator.
 Some Limestone students also attend graduate school criminal justice or related fields.